Chencharl/vigilant-funicular/README.md

 ⚡️ LoRA Injection: Applied "query" and "value" projections across all transformer layers.

-⚡️ Manual Training Loop: Replaced Trainer.train() with a custom training loop to record per-step train and evaluation loss/accuracy.
+⚡️ Trainer API-Based Training: Used HuggingFace Trainer with custom logging to monitor loss and accuracy every 500 steps.

 ⚡️ Cosine Learning Rate Scheduler: Used in some configurations with 500 warmup steps to stabilize early training.